fruit-bat/pico-zxspectrum/README.md

 ### VGA Support
 So far, there are three supported VGA configurations, which can be found in the various build targets.
-They have all been designed with deep admiration of existing circuits (plagiarism) and guesswork... so please let me know if you have better versions and I will update this document.
+They have all been designed with a combination of plagiarism and guesswork, so please let me know if you have better versions and I will update this document.
 #### RGBY 1111
 Although this is the most complicated, it is my favourite as it only uses 5 pins on the Pico.
 The display is slightly paler than the other two versions, which is easier on the eyes.